ckan/ckan/doc/datastore.rst

 To set the permissions, use this paster command after you've set the database urls::

- paster datastore create-all SQL_SUPER_USER
+ paster datastore set-permissions SQL_SUPER_USER

 2. Use the **command line tool** in ``datastore/bin/datastore_setup.py``

-.. note:: This option should be used if the ckan server is different from the database server.
+.. note:: This option should be used if the CKAN server is different from the database server.

 Copy the content from the ``datastore/bin/`` directory to the database server.
 Then run the command line tool to set the permissions on the database.
 To see all available options, run::